shashwatg1/ProgAndEmbeddedSystems/MyApplication/README.md

+# Assignment 1

-# Accelerometer App using SGFilter
+## Accelerometer App using SGFilter
 This repository contains the source code for the Accelerometer app with SGolay Filtering This app is created for an assignment of Programmable and Embedded Systems.
 ## Dependencies Used